Exam Analysis JEE Main 2026

 Our Take

 I strongly believe students consistently misinterpret the word "tough."
-When you look at the infamous January 23 Shift 2 data, it wasn't that the concepts were completely alien or out of syllabus.
-The questions were just incredibly dense and calculation-heavy.
+When you look at the infamous January 23 Shift 2 data, the concepts weren't completely alien.
+They were just incredibly dense and calculation-heavy.

 Tough shifts actually actively protect your percentile if you maintain your accuracy, because the raw score drops for everyone across the board.
 You don't need to logically solve everything.
 You just absolutely need to avoid the negative marking traps that desperate, panicked students fall into.